Local Monodromy of 1-Dimensional p-Divisible Groups: -Adic Lie Groups

 We cover some basic facts about $p$-adic Lie groups and their Lie filtrations.
 We refer the reader to \cite{DdMS99} for details.

-\begin{definition}[Uniform pro-$p$ group] A pro-$p$ group $H$ is \emph{uniform} if it satisfies the following conditions: \begin{enumerate} \item $H$ is finitely generated. \item $H^p$, the subgroup generated by $\{h^p:h\in H\}$, is a normal subgroup of $H$ and $H/H^p$ is abelian. \item For all $i\geq 0$ the $p$-th power map induces an isomorphism
+\begin{definition}[Uniform pro-$p$ group] A pro-$p$ group $H$ is \emph{uniform} if it satisfies the following conditions: \begin{itemize} \item[(i)] $H$ is finitely generated. \item[(ii)] $H^p$, the subgroup generated by $\{h^p:h\in H\}$, is a normal subgroup of $H$ and $H/H^p$ is abelian. \item[(iii)] For all $i\geq 0$ the $p$-th power map induces an isomorphism